thruthesky/fireflutter/docs/english/chat.md

    - All single chat room
 3. `Field.groupChatOrder` - same as 'groupChatOrder'.
    - All group chat room
+4. `Field.openChatOrder` - same as 'openChatOrder'.
+   - All open chat room
+4. `Field.domainChatOrder` - same as 'domainChatOrder'.
+   - All open chat room base on the domain set in `ChatService.intance.chatRoomSettings.domain`

 ##### Chat Rooms not Necessarily Joined by the Currently Logged in User (roomsRef)